 Istria

 The Istrian Peninsula is understandably one of the top vacation spots in Croatia.
-Located on the northern reaches of the Croatia coastline, the region hangs like a teardrop into the sea.
+Located on the northern reaches of the coastline, the region hangs like a teardrop into the sea.

 Zadar

-The ancient city has incredible Roman remains, but the modern Sea Organ is the top attraction for many visitors.
+Located in Northern Dalmatia, this ancient city has incredible Roman remains, but the modern Sea Organ is the top attraction for many visitors.

 Nearby idyllic islands and the amazing waterfalls at Krka National Park are great for Zadar Day Trips, too.
-Further reading: Zadar Walking Tour
+Further reading: Zadar Walking Tour.

 Sibenik